sirlordt/run_build_dev_env/README.md

 # C++ Development Environment Setup Script

-This script (`build_cpp_dev_env.sh`) sets up a complete C++ development environment using Distrobox.
+This script (`build_cpp_dev_env.sh`) sets up a complete C++ development environment using Distrobox with Docker support.

 ## Features

-- Checks if Distrobox is installed and installs it if necessary
+- Checks if Distrobox and Docker are installed and installs them if necessary
-- Creates an Ubuntu 22.04 container
+- Creates an Ubuntu 22.04 container with Docker support
-- Installs development tools inside the container
+- Installs development tools inside the container (including Docker)
 - Creates a C++ demo project in ~/Desktop/projects/cpp/cpp_demo
 - Logs all output to a timestamped log file
+- Provides Docker integration for containerizing your C++ applications

 ## Usage